 Another important point of comparison: Time Doctor does not actually block access to distracting websites…instead it tracks the usage of “poor time use” websites like Facebook, Twitter or sports web sites for example.
 This information is then sent to managers in a weekly report.
 What we have found with this approach is that, again, people will not waste time when they know they are being monitored.
 Also, the practice of blocking websites can be a source of browser conflicts, problems with firewalls, spyware alerts and other issues.

-Something else to consider is that Rescue Time does provide some project tracking capabilities, but it just isn’t accurate enough to be used to track hours worked for a particular client.
-Time Doctor has client and project tracking features scheduled for release in the next few months, enabling users to select and assign a client, project and billing rate to any task they are working on.
+Something else to consider is that RescueTime does provide some project tracking capabilities, but it just isn’t accurate enough to be used to track hours worked for a particular client.
+Time Doctor on the other hand has client and project tracking features enabling users to select and assign a client, project and billing rate to any task they are working on.

-Time Doctor is a business application aimed squarely at businesses or managers who want to make sure their staff and/or remote teams are actually working.
-Rescue Time seems to be a better match for personal users who want to know how long they spend each week using particular applications or web browsers in order to organize their time better.
+Time Doctor is a business application aimed squarely at businesses or managers who want to make sure their staff and/or remote teams are actually working, and working productively.
+RescueTime seems to be a better match for personal users who want to know how long they spend each week using particular applications or web browsers in order to organize their time better.

-To summarize, the major benefit of using Time Doctor over Rescue Time is that managers can accurately measure a person’s work hours while tracking their actual activities, rather than just the applications used or websites visited.
+To summarize, the major benefit of using Time Doctor over RescueTime is that managers can accurately measure a person’s work hours while tracking their actual activities, rather than just the applications used or websites visited.

 To help you decide which software package is probably going to be the best match for your business, please refer to the comparison chart below…or just download and try both applications out – right now, they are both FREE to try.

 |Download RescueTime here||Download Time Doctor here|

 |Can track time spent offline or away from computer||YES, to some extent||YES, and allows you to enter the task you were working on|

 |Ability to track time for projects||YES, but difficult to get accurate data||YES|